Tsar36/Microservices/Docker/php/README.md

-#Dockerfile with PHP application of the Web-Server
+# Dockerfile with PHP application of the simple Web-Server.

 ## Create a docker image from the Dockerfile